kekuchan/swarmbject/docs/std/ds/DArray.md

 * The starting index of the subarray to insert in its array.
 * The size of the subarray to insert.
-* A pointer to a "void*(void*, unsigned int)" function that returns a pointer to an element, from the given array, at the given index.
+* A pointer to a "void(void*, unsigned int, void*, unsigned int)" function used
+when the capacity is increased to set any element of the given array data at the given index, to be a copy of an element of the given array data at the given index.
-* A pointer to a "void(void*, void*)" function that sets to the given pointed element another pointed element.
-* A pointer to a "void*(unsigned int)" function that returns a new array, of the given size.
+* A pointer to a "void*(unsigned int)" function that returns a new array data of the given size.
-* A pointer to a "void(void*)" function that deletes the given array.
+* A pointer to a "void(void*)" function that deletes the given array data.
+* A pointer to an "void(void*, unsigned int, void*, unsigned int)" function that can set any element of the given array data at the given index, to be a copy of an element of the given subarray at the given index to insert.

 Returns: void.

 ```
 /*In the IntDArray class:*/
-void addInt(int[] array,
+void addRange(int[] array,
 	unsigned int i, unsigned int elements){
+	(std::ds::DArray*)this->addRange(
-	add((void*)array, i, elements, getElement,
+		(void*)array, i, elements, setElements,
-		setElement, newArray, deleteArray);
+		newArray, deleteArray, setElements);
 }

 /*In some function:*/